Manquia/Distillery/Memory.md

 Tier 4.02: Memory and your OS
 =============================

-Unless you are programming at the kernel level, you have an operating system (OS) that is managing the systems memory.
+Unless you are programming at the kernel level, you have an operating system (OS) that is managing the system's memory.
 The OS manages memory using pages, the OS has a page table for each active program.
 A page often maps to 4096 bytes of memory and will have its own privalges, modes, ownership, rules, et cetera depending on the OS and hardware.
 Management of these pages allow for the following features

 Memory Modes: Allowing operations or restrictions on a memory page to read, write, or execution.